dr460n4ir3/dr460n4ir3coin/README.md

 Dr460n4ir3coin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
-Taking development cues from Tenebrix and Litecoin, Dogecoin currently employs a simplified variant of scrypt.
+Taking development cues from Tenebrix and Litecoin, Dr469n4ir3coin currently employs a simplified variant of scrypt.

 **Website:** [dr460n4ir3.io](https://dr460n4ir3.io)